The nude and the Naked

 lost highway

 Well, this is the end, my friends.
-The title of this chapter is from something I mentioned in Chapter 9 Neuerotica is sexually and politically charged.
-It’s not a juvenile pipe dream, however; it’s a thoughtfully conceived “weapon” of mass construction.
+The title of this chapter is from something I mentioned in Chapter 9.
+It’s not a juvenile pipe dream; it’s a thoughtfully conceived “weapon” of mass construction.
 Having said that, maybe a satanic socialist sex cult isn’t such a bad idea.
 Wouldn’t that rock?
 No?

 It’s funny that, when I started, most of what I’ve written in these twelve chapters was originally one long page, where I was calling the different parts of our introduction “sections”, until I realized how long it was going to be.
 I’m making this summation as concise as possible, however.
 There are some things I spoke about in previous chapters that I’d like to clear up and phrase in simpler terms, as well as some things I failed to mention.

-For as long as I can remember, some slang terms used in African-American and Hispanic neighborhoods have made their way into mainstream society.
+For as long as I can remember, a lot of slang terms used in African-American and Hispanic neighborhoods have made their way into mainstream society.
 The latest term to make that migration is “woke”.
 In the hood, to be woke means to be aware or “awake”.
-If you’re caught “sleeping” in the hood, you can get “got”, meaning conned, robbed, assaulted, arrested, killed, etc. If you’re hustling in the streets or walking through a bad neighborhood, your folks might tell you to stay woke, i.e. get to your destination safely.
+If you’re caught “sleeping” in the hood, you can get “got”, meaning conned, robbed, assaulted, arrested, killed, etc. If you’re hustling in the streets or walking through a bad neighborhood, your folks might tell you to stay woke, i.e., stay aware of your surroundings, and get to your destination safely.
 The phrase can also apply to what you’re being told by the media and the government.
-Sometimes, someone might say “don’t sleep” which, of course, means the same thing.
+Sometimes, someone might say “don’t sleep,” which, of course, means the same thing.

 How white right-wingers got hold of “woke” and turned the word into something derogatory is something that I will never understand.
 In case you hadn’t noticed, Neuerotica is woke.
-It’s not that we don’t discriminate against LGBTQ+ individuals; we welcome them and believe they add much to the significance, seditiousness, and seductiveness of Neuerotica.
+It’s not that we don’t discriminate against LGBTQ+ individuals; we welcome them because they are us, and they unquestionably add much to the significance, seditiousness, and seductiveness of Neuerotica.

 photograph by samo19